 Turns out there are a lot of rules, regulations and policies that benefit travelers.
-Travel companies sometimes go to great lengths to avoid mentioning that you have rights.
+Travel companies sometimes go to great lengths to avoid mentioning that you have rights, and sometimes they even deny your rights.
 That’s because it could cost them money in the form of refunds or penalties.

 You knew all that, didn’t you?
 But how about these:

-The Lanham Act: This is a fairly broad federal statute that says anyone who makes a “false or misleading description of fact” is in violation of the law.
+This is a federal statute with a broad scope.
+It states that anyone making a “false or misleading description of fact” is breaking the law.
 Specific to travel, it forbids a company from misrepresenting the “nature, characteristics, qualities, or geographic origin” of goods, services or commercial activities.
 In other words, if a hotel room isn’t as advertised online or if a tour doesn’t live up to its billing, it may run afoul of federal law.
 Similarly, when car rental agents imply that insurance is mandatory and offer to upsell you on their pricey policy, that could technically be a violation.

-The flat-tire rule: This rule stipulates that if you’re delayed and you miss your flight — because of traffic, for example — you can go standby as long as you arrive within two hours of the flight.
-Although I have seen this rule invoked by passengers on a regular basis, none of the airlines publicize this rule on their websites.
-According to former and current airline employees, some, but not all, airlines cite such a rule in internal manuals and refer to it during agent training.
+According to this rule, if you’re delayed and miss your flight (due to reasons like traffic), you can go standby.
+This applies as long as you arrive within two hours of the flight’s departure.
+Although I’ve seen this rule invoked by passengers on a regular basis, none of the airlines publicize this rule on their websites.
+Former and current airline employees state that certain airlines, though not all, include this rule in their internal manuals.
+They also mention referencing it during agent training.
 I’ve questioned airlines about it on numerous occasions.
 For example, when I visited United Airlines a few years ago, the company’s senior vice president of customer experience confirmed that it did, indeed, exist.
 However, even when airlines have a “flat-tire rule,” it can be unevenly applied by agents, so invoking it won’t always do you much good.

-More rules and regulations that could potentially benefit travelers are constantly being added to the books.
+Regulators are adding more rules and regulations that could potentially benefit travelers.
 For example, a few years ago, Josh Summer, a Dallas guitarist, discovered a line in the FAA Modernization and Reform Act of 2012 that required airlines to allow passengers to carry violins, guitars or other musical instruments in the aircraft cabin, “without charging the passenger a fee in addition to any standard fee that carrier may require for comparable carry-on baggage.”

 “As a musician, I have been very thankful for that obscure rule,” Summer says.

 Even the lesser-known regulations demonstrate their effectiveness every day.
-Who can forget the 2008 YouTube video “United Breaks Guitars,” by the Canadian country band Sons of Maxwell, which lamented the airline’s mistreatment of the group’s guitars in the cargo hold?
+Do you recall the 2008 YouTube video titled “United Breaks Guitars”?
+The video criticized the airline’s mishandling of the band’s guitars in the cargo hold.
 Since the passage of the FAA Modernization and Reform Act, complaints sent to me about damaged instruments have virtually disappeared.
-Likewise, the cruise bill of rights, initially criticized by consumer advocates for not going far enough, has dramatically reduced the number of grievances I’ve received about cruise ship service problems.
+Similarly, the cruise bill of rights was initially criticized by consumer advocates for being insufficient.
+However, it has significantly decreased the complaints I’ve received about service issues on cruise ships.